LuisBalderramaBPO/Frontend-Exam/README.md

 Create a client with the Vue CLI
 Create routing files and 3 components:
-*	Login component: Will capture email and password and redirect to the client dashboard
+*	Login component: Will capture email and password, redirect to the client dashboard

-* Client component: Has to include a table with clients and a section where the user is able to add and edit users.
+* Client component: Has to include a table with clients and a section where the user is able to add/edit users.
 Table must include the following fields:
   - First name
   -	Last name
   -	Email